SKLn-Rad/provider_assist/README.md

 Note: This pattern is very heavily influenced by FilledStacks Provider v3 Architecture (Thanks a lot!)

 ## In a nutshell
-This package wraps your top level views for each page in BaseView, this widget should implement a viewmodel whcih extends BaseViewModel.
-Once you have wrapped your view, this package will give you callbacks and metadata during each build which can be used to enhance the quality of your code.
+This package wraps your top level views for each page in BaseView, this widget should pass in a model which extends BaseViewModel.
+Once you have wrapped your view, this package will give you callbacks and metadata during build which can be used to enhance the quality of your code.

 ## Features
 1) Provide layout information on the builder of the view, this will include: